Change The Way You Lift Weights to Become A More Explosive Athlete

 Contrast Training: Putting It All Together

-Recovery in between sets is key to successful complex training.
+Recovery in between sets is key to successful contrast training.
 Longer recovery sets optimize the hormonal environment and replenish the energy producing molecules within the muscle cells.

 Training for explosiveness involves stressing the neuromuscular system to the point in which it adapts by increasing motor unit recruitment and rate of contraction in the targeted muscle.